Moshe Reiss

 observe and celebrate the Sabbath a weekly event the high point of the

-week and their numerous holidays some more important to traditional Jews
+week and their numerous holidays some more important to traditional

-Theology behind these rituals?
+the Theology behind these rituals?

 I feel it is the responsibility of a Professor of Judaism to teach